21 Arthritis Facts: It's A Game Changer

 Glucosamine and Chondroitin: Worthy of Your Dollars?

-Some well-controlled trials do not show a significant benefit to use of glucosamine and chondroitin, while others show a slight benefit.
 These agents have few toxic side effects so your doctor may agree to a trial of use.
-However, treatment should be stopped after 6 months if there is no positive effect on OA symptoms.
+There may be a risk of an interaction with the anticoagulant drug warfarin (Coumadin).
 Patients who are allergic to shellfish should not use glucosamine.
+Treatment should be stopped after 6 months if there is no positive effect on OA symptoms.

 The Pros and Cons of Corticosteroids

 Short-term oral therapy with corticosteroids may be used to lessen the pain and inflammation in arthritis.
 An advantage to corticosteroid use, like prednisone, is that other RA medications can be combined with treatment.
-Steroid injections (methylprednisolone, triamcinolone) into the joint can also reduce pain and inflammation.
+Steroid injections (methylprednisolone, triamcinolone) into the joint can also reduce pain and inflammation, but they may not be effective for every patient.
+A 2017 study in hip arthritis shows that steroid injections caused bone death 3 to 9 months later, although researchers suggest more data is needed.

 Rheumatoid Arthritis Therapy: Limit Joint Damage Early